Gametrics/standards/grc.md

 ### Cartridge Copiers / Backup Devices
 These are all considered **3RD**.

+### Multiplayer Adapters
+These would fit under the **3RD** category, and include devices such as the XBAND for SNES or Genesis.

 ### Cartridge Peripherals
 These would generally fit under the category of **AMD** - devices that plug into the cartridge slot and allow you to play additional content in a format that was not possible on the original hardware.
 This would include downloading from the internet, received over broadcast services, or alternate physical media formats.
 Examples would include the Broadcast Satellaview or Sega Channel, Mega CD, Famicom Disk System, etc. It would also include retro compatibility addons, such as the Gameboy Player for the GameCube.
 Note that the software and hardware must have their own codes if they can be separated.
 The Satetllaview cartridge, memory unit, and satellite adapter are all distinct devices with distinct codes.